aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Wed Aug 14 05:08:05 2024
+Last update: Thu Aug 15 05:08:31 2024

 ### Let's play! 🎮